 Given the complexity of Australia's Modern Awards, establishing a robust classification system is essential:

-Australian payroll compliance involves numerous deadlines throughout the year.
+Australian payroll compliance involves numerous deadlines.
 Developing a detailed compliance calendar significantly reduces the risk of penalties:

 Australia's complex leave entitlements require sophisticated tracking and accrual systems: